-Commissions of inquiry records
+Commissions of inquiry public records

 Commissions must also comply with the Records Governance Policy.
-This is designed to help public authorities meet their recordkeeping obligations under the Act.
+This is designed to help public authorities meet their public recordkeeping obligations under the Act.

-Public records created by commissions may include:
+Public records made by commissions may include:

 - correspondence, emails, text messages, other electronic communications